 A briefcase is flat and shaped like a box.
 It originated with lawyers who used it to carry briefs.
 Because of its professional look, it was later adopted by businessmen and white-collar professionals to carry documents and electronic gadgets like laptops and tablets.

 However, they have evolved with time to become the ultimate travel companion.
 Some briefcases are now big enough for both professional and personal needs.
 They can carry not just papers and electronic gadgets but also clothes and shoes for short trips.

 Usually, a briefcase has one main internal compartment where you can keep most of your items.
 Most also have smaller accordion sections and small pockets to help in organization.

-They are made from different materials such as leather, waxed nylon, vinyl, or even cloth.
-Most of them have very secure locking mechanisms.
+They are made from materials such as leather, waxed nylon, vinyl, or cloth.
+Most of them also include secure locking mechanisms.
 They have top handles as well as an adjustable shoulder strap for hands-free convenience.

-The type of travel bag you have, in many ways, determines the quality of your travel experience.
-Thus, the importance of choosing the right types of travel bags cannot be overemphasized.
+What type of travel bag you have, in many ways, determines the quality of your travel experience.
+Thus, the importance of choosing suitable types of travel bags cannot be overemphasized.
 The right bag allows you to carry all your essentials and access them easily and quickly.